 The board has a standing Audit Committee established in accordance with Section 3(a)(58)(A) of the Securities Exchange Act of 1934, as amended, a Compensation Committee, and a Corporate Governance and Compliance Committee, each of which is comprised entirely of independent directors.
 The Corporate Governance and Compliance Committee is responsible for reviewing and recommending for the board's selection candidates to serve on our board of directors and for overseeing all aspects of the Company's compliance program other than financial compliance.
 The board also has a standing Technology Committee.
 The board has adopted charters for the Audit Committee, Compensation Committee, Corporate Governance and Compliance Committee, and Technology Committee, current copies of which are available on our website at www.regeneron.com under the "Corporate Governance" heading on the "Company" page.

-We show below information on the membership, key functions, and number of meetings of each board committee during 2011.
-In January 2012, Dr. Tessier-Lavigne joined the Compensation Committee and the Technology Committee.
-There were no changes in committee membership in 2011.
+We show below information on the membership, key functions, and number of meetings of each board committee during 2012.
+There were no changes in committee membership in 2012.